exscape/electronics/Arduino/Libraries/DAC_MCP49xx/README.txt

 	For example, for a 8-bit DAC with gain 2x and VREF = 5 V where out(100) is called, vout = 100/256 * 5 * 2 = 3.90625 V.
 	Only 1 and 2 are valid values!
+	Defaults to 1x.

 setSPIDivider(int)
 	Sets the SPI clock frequency.
 See the Arduino docs: http://arduino.cc/en/Reference/SPISetClockDivider Uses the same constants (SPI_CLOCK_DIV2 etc.) as in the Arduino docs.

+setAutomaticallyLatchDual(bool)
+	If true: will automatically pull the LDAC pin low after output2() is called.
+	If false: won't do the above.
+	Only relevant for the MCP49x2 dual DACs.
+	Defaults to true.

 shutdown(void)
 	Shuts the DAC down to save power. (~3.5 µA in standby, ~150 µA powered up.)